-If you ask someone from the Caribbean about their mother they’ll probably tell you that they learnt how to bootstrap a company by watching her make something out of nothing or taking care of them and their siblings on an inconceivably small salary.
-But I believe the thing they enjoy best about their Caribbean mom is her special way of saying things.
+If you ask a Caribbean entrepreneur about their mother they’ll probably tell you that they learnt how to bootstrap a company by watching her make something out of nothing or taking care of them and their siblings on an inconceivably small salary.
+They may also tell you that they love and enjoy her special way of saying things.

 Doh Hang Your Hat Where Yuh Hand Cyah Reach